 - the defendant has made a communication to other people – this could be online, in person, or through some other medium like art;

 Defendants in a defamation case have a large number of defences available to them both under the common law and under the Defamation Act 2005.
-For example, the defendant could rely on one of the following:
+These defences include:

 - The defence of justification – if the statements made are ‘substantially true’, they will not be defamatory under section 25 of the Defamation Act 2005;

-- The defence of absolute privilege – if the statements were made in a situation where they were ‘absolutely privileged’ under section 27 of the Defamation Act 2005, they will not be defamatory; for example, communications made to the court during proceedings, and communications made to some government bodies like the Ombudsman.
+- The defence of absolute privilege – if the statements were made in a situation where they were ‘absolutely privileged’ under section 27 of the Defamation Act 2005, they will not be defamatory; for example, communications made to the court during proceedings, and communications made to some government bodies like the Ombudsman;

-- The defence of honest opinion – communications which are just an opinion rather than a statement of fact, which are based on proper material, and are in the public interest, will not be defamatory under section 31 of the Defamation Act 2005;
+- The defence of honest opinion – communications which are just an opinion rather than a statement of fact, and which are based on proper material, and are in the public interest, will not be defamatory under section 31 of the Defamation Act 2005;

 - the defence of ‘free speech’ – this is a common law defence and is only available in relation to communications made about the government or other political things.